alsm6169/docker-learn/docker001/Readme.md

 ## Building Docker image by hand
 **Objective:** To create a docker image by hand  containing python.
 ***NOTE:** Almost never it is done like this.
 Dockerfile is a better way to do things.
-Dockerfile is described in next tutorial.*
+Dockerfile is described in next chapter.*

 **# manually update an image. example: install python in ubuntu and commit that image**
 `$ docker run -it  ubuntu bash`